fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 })
 ```

 We then generate a temporary JWT to send back to the Vue.js application.
 Our Vue.js app will use this temporary JWT when the user enters the code on the client-side application.
 If Verify is enabled in the demo with "ENABLE_VERIFY", we use the [Vonage Node.js SDK](https://github.com/Vonage/vonage-node-sdk/) to call the Verify API.
-We pass the user's telephone number, and set the brand to "Vonage Restaurant".
-When the user recieves a SMS message or the voice call, it will be identified as "Vonage Restaurant" when they recieve it.
+We pass the user's telephone number and set the brand to "Vonage Restaurant."
+When the user receives an SMS message or a voice call, it will be identified as "Vonage Restaurant" when they receive it.

-The Vonage API returns a "request ID".
-We will also send this back to the front-end, and use this request ID to check the code from the user.
-We then send back the temporary JWT token and the request ID to the Vue.js app.
+The Vonage API returns a "request ID."
+We will also send this back to the front-end and use this request ID to check the code from the user.
+We then send the temporary JWT token and request ID back to the Vue.js app.

-Once we verified the user is who they say they are, we change the Vue.js form to ask for the 2FA code.
-When the user enters the code, the Vue.js app sends a request to `/api/website/authenticate/verify` with the token, Verify Request ID, and the code the user entered.
+Once we verified the user was who they said they were, we changed the Vue.js form to ask for the 2FA code.
+When the user enters the code, the Vue.js app sends a request to `/api/website/authenticate/verify` with the token, Verify Request ID and the code the user entered.

 The JWT contains the user's document ID, so we decode the token and look the user back up in MongoDB.
 If we find them, we then call the Verify API, but this time we use the `check()` method and send along the request ID and code.
 The API will return a success if the code matches.
 If it matches, we generate a real JWT with a longer expiration and return it to the Vue.js application.